terraform-ibm-modules/terraform-ibm-cloudpak-security/examples/cp4s/README.md

  execute: `terraform destroy`.

-There are some directories and files you may want to manually delete, these are: `rm -rf test.auto.tfvars terraform.tfstate* .terraform .kube rendered_files` as well as delete the `cp4s_cli_install` and `ibm-cp-security`
+There are some directories and files you will want to delete on your local machine.
+These files contain metadata and private keys to your cluster. `rm -rf test.auto.tfvars terraform.tfstate* .terraform .kube rendered_files` as well as delete the `cp4s_cli_install` and `ibm-cp-security`